zubr133/Sketch-Roboto-Font-Fixer/README.md

 # Usage
 Select the text layer that you want to adjust and run the pluguin:
-- Pluguins > Fix Roboto
+- Plugins > Fix Roboto
 - or use keyboard shortcasts

 # Shortcasts